Instructions After Surgery

 Smoking

-We ask that you try not to smoke for at least 2 weeks following your surgical procedure.
+Dr. Noraian asks that you not smoke for at least two weeks following your surgical procedure.
 Continuing to smoke after surgery will significantly slow your healing, may compromise results and run the risk of you needing retreatment.

 Alcohol